 Locations I had never seen flashed by with the clarity of being there myself, a map drawn in my head with color photographs and sounds and smells.
 The path to the next marker.
 The next step in the journey to a city of refuge, long since lost to time.

 It was done within seconds, but the two of us lay still long after, floored (literally and figuratively) by the experience.
-The thought crossed my mind I would normally feel ticked about being brainjacked by an alien calculator, but I was too overwhelmed to entertain it.
+The thought crossed my mind that I would normally feel ticked about being brainjacked by an alien calculator, but I was too overwhelmed to entertain it.
 After studying us for a moment longer, the giant dragon robot slowly rose to its haunches, wings flaring back to their original positions, head finding the exact tilt it had left.
 With the faintest of sighs, the machine went still, and the light faded from its eyes to wait for the next minds to come and hear its centuries-old message.

 It felt good.
 Better than I’d felt in a long time.